iiddaa96/iiddaa96/README.md

 ## Hi there 👋

-I’m a front-end developer who enjoys working with JavaScript, React, APIs, TypeScript, Prisma, and more.
-I value teamwork and am focused on creating high-quality web applications.
-I’m also passionate about design and user experience, and I like building websites that are both cool and easy to use.
-It’s exciting for me to see a website develop into something functional and visually appealing.
+I´m a front-end developer with a passion for design and user experience.
+I enjoy building websites that are not only cool and visually appealing but also intuitive and easy to use.
+I find it exciting to watch a website evolve from an idea to a fully functional, user-friendly product.
+Creating seamless engaging experiences is what motivates me and I’m always striving to improve both the design and functionality of the websites I work on.

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?logo=css3&logoColor=white&style=flat)
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?logo=html5&logoColor=white&style=flat)